Share

 Food is mostly a la carte, and the menu offers Californian-inspired cuisine designed by James Beard Award-nominated chef Ravi Kapur.

-Breakfast includes Scrambled Cage-Free Eggs, Garlic Confit, Herb Fines, Egg Frittata, Chevre, Baby Spinach, Pancakes, Banana Foster, Rum Caramel, Home-Fried Potatoes or Caramelized Onions, Scallion.
+Breakfast includes Scrambled Cage-Free Eggs, Garlic Confit, Herb Fines, Egg Frittata, Chevre, Baby Spinach, Pancakes, Banana Foster, Rum Caramel, Home-Fried Potatoes or Caramelized Onions, and Scallion.

 The lunch & dinner offer includes farro salad, roasted broccolini, pickled red onion, feta cheese, dijon vinaigrette, Persian cucumber salad, Thai basil, mint, toasted sunflower seeds, fish sauce vinaigrette, roasted chicken, greek yogurt with cilantro glazed, roasted cauliflower, curried golden raisins, pan-seared baby carrots, picholine olives, capers, preserved Meyer lemon, salsa verde, curried red lentil stew, mushroom, coconut milk, madras curry, tofu, baby spinach, Korean chili flakes, kimchi & pork soup.